Taught MTh Course

 This pathway enables you to take units from the entire field of theological studies, including practically orientated units.
-Ministerial students who already have a theology degree follow this course during their ministerial training, but it is open to non-ministerial students too.

 Structure